IELTS Test Result

 - To avail this free results download service, institutions need to send a request to email@example.com.

 - The TRF Verification Service is a free, but registered service using which organizations and institutions can check the authenticity of candidates' scores.
 The service is available only to recognizing institutions, and not to agents. (https://ielts.ucles.org.uk/ielts-trf/index.jsp)

-- Online access to IELTS test result is considered faster and more reliable by many organizations and institutions.
+- Online access to results is considered faster and more reliable by many organizations and institutions.
 This also allows easier transfer of data to the institution's system.

-- Faster access to IELTS test result improves the institution's application processing system, as well.
+- Faster access to test results improves the institution's application processing system, as well.